v3 vs v4

 Package Names

 The core packages keep the same name but bump their major version.
-The Angular adapter is temporarily published under a new name while it stabilises:
+The Angular adapter's package name depends on your Angular version — it was published under a -v4 name during the Angular 20/21 cycle and reverts to its original name on Angular 22:

 Package v3 v4